github/codespaces-actions-playground/README.md

+> This repo is no longer being used and will be archived on October 24th, 2023.

 # GitHub Actions Playground

 Welcome to the GitHub Actions Playground!
 We've got everything fired up and running for you to explore GitHub Actions.